CSC105-2024/G13-MindMood-PreHack-2025/README.md

 Copy
 Edit
 npm run dev
-The server will be running on http://localhost:3000
+The server will be running on http://localhost:8000

+vbnet
+Copy
+Edit